ember-learn/guides-source/guides/release/models/customizing-serializers.md

 [normalize](https://api.emberjs.com/ember-data/release/classes/Serializer/methods/normalize?anchor=normalize)
 method.
-This method is called by `store.normalize(type, payload)` and is often used for normalizing requests made outside of Ember Data because they do not fall into the normal CRUD flow that the adapter provides.
+This method is called by `store.normalize(type, payload)` and is often used for normalizing requests made outside of EmberData because they do not fall into the normal CRUD flow that the adapter provides.

 ### Serializing records